How do I get a medical residency in the USA as an International Medical Graduate?

 U.S. Medical Residency for International Medical Graduates (Foreign Medical Graduates – FMG) is a common goal, but the path to IMG Residency Match in the USA can be confusing and overwhelming.
 If you are an IMG (earlier used abbreviation FMG) applying to a U.S. medical residency program, we are here to help.

 The Educational Commission for Foreign Medical Graduates® (ECFMG ®) certifies the qualifications of International Medical Graduate physicians before they can begin their U.S. graduate medical education, or “Residency” for short.
 You will need to register with the ECFMG® to begin the ERAS® application process.

 The United States Medical Licensing Examination (USMLE®) is a three-step examination for medical licensure in the United States.

 USMLE Step 1 examines how you understand and apply basic sciences to the practice of medicine.
 The USMLE Step 2 CK exam evaluates whether you can apply your medical foundation and understanding of clinical science for the provision of patient care.
 The USMLE Step 2 CS assesses your ability to employ medical knowledge and skills in a practical, patient-oriented setting.- UPDATE In January 2021, the USMLE Step 2 Clinical Skills (CS) test for medical school students and graduates was permanently canceled.

 Later, you will also have to pass USMLE Step 3 which is the final examination and focuses on providing patient care in an ambulatory setting.
 You have the option of taking this exam prior to applying for IMG residency or at the end of your internship year.

 Participate in quality hands-on Externship in the United States.
-Even if you are still an undergraduate and have not passed USMLE steps, do not waste your time on the way to medical residency, ask about clinical rotations opportunities.
+Even if you are still an undergraduate and have not passed USMLE steps, do not waste your time on the way to a medical residency, ask about clinical rotations opportunities.